sbstjn/noduino/README.md

-Welcome to the awesome noduino project!
-Alle information is available at [http://semu.githum.com/noduino/](http://semu.githum.com/noduino/)
+Welcome to the awesome Noduino project!
+All information is available at [http://semu.github.com/noduino/](http://semu.github.com/noduino/)